Developing speech, language and communication skills

 Why is communication important for children?

+These are all skills that continue to develop simultaneously throughout childhood.
 Once these are in place then reading and writing will follow.

 Hearing